-Bobcat Lane to Valley Road
+White Crossing Road to Valley Road

 One of the lesser paddled stretches of the Sugar, this is a nice trip but it does come with a couple caveats.
 For one, in the first two miles the river runs parallel to Highway 69.
 For another, there are numerous obstructions to dodge around, duck under, or ride over, ranging from partially removed cattle gates, strainers, and low-clearance downed trees.
-If the water isn’t too high, you should be OK being able to negotiate all these without having to portage (but of course, trees to fall down all the time…).
-This trip offers a pleasant variety of environments, from pastures to enclosed woods, to open plains.
+If the water isn’t too high, you should be OK being able to negotiate all these without having to portage.
+That said, trees fall down all the time… This trip offers a pleasant variety of environments, from pastures to enclosed woods, to open plains.
 Riffles are regular in the first half, but the current will slacken the closer you are to Belleville, where the first of the Sugar River’s several dams creates a flatwater impoundment.
 That said, the view coming into Belleville is easy on the eye, its gentle hills especially.
 There is a convenient public boat launch on river-left in the large community park in Belleville, or you can take out on the left immediately above the dam itself.